 Controlling moles is not always necessary, as they do not eat plants.
 However, their tunnels can be a problem as they push up mounds of earth and often harm the root systems of growing plants.

 Moles are a small (7 inches long, including tail), usually gray or brown mammal, that can be distinguished from meadow voles, gophers, and shrews by their naked, pointed nose.
 They have small eyes and ears, which are concealed by fur and large spade-like front feet that serve them well for digging.
 The Eastern Mole is a big eater and can consume 70-80% of its own body weight in insects every day!

-Note: If you can tolerate their burrows, moles will control insects and aerate your soil.
+Note: If you can tolerate their burrows, moles will eliminate many insects while aerating your soil.

 Life Cycle: Moles live a solitary life, only tolerating others during mating season.
 Breeding takes place during the spring between early February and late March depending on your locale.
 After a 4-6 week pregnancy, the single litter is born usually consisting of 3-5 hairless pups.
 By mid summer, the young are able to care for themselves.
 Females reach sexual maturity the following growing season.

 Mole Control: Many solutions are available to home gardeners, but nothing is absolutely foolproof.
 Here are some suggestions:

 Trapping: The most effective and reliable method of mole control – but patience and persistence are needed!
 The best time to trap is early spring when tunnels are first noticed, or after the first fall rains.
 Determine which tunnels are active before setting traps.
 These can be located by flattening the run, marking the location, and checking to see if the tunnel is raised within a day or two.
 Traps work well because they capitalize on the mole’s natural instinct to clear an obstructed tunnel.